Deepak9912/LoveQuizz/README.md

 To set the scores for the quiz, i created two functions. one which increases the score for correct answer and one which increases the score for incorrect answer.
 I created a variable 'SCORE' in both the functions and assigned it to correct and incorrect answer from the DOM and added ++score in the innerText.
 Both the score functions were then added to setQuestion function which assings question to the user and it worked.

+3. Multiple click options:

+When i finished the project, my colleague pointed out to that they are able to click on the option multiple times.
+I defined selctedBtn (event.target) and added hide class to all the buttons when i selectedBtn, this worked and i was able to hide other options.

+But using this, all the other answer options were hid, therefore i removed the hide class from all the buttons in my quizStart function and i was able to get a result i wanted.
+Now user is able to select only one answer and other options will be disabled once an answer is chosen.

 ## Validation checks
 The webiste was tested on W3C to validate HTML AND CSS code structure.